 Aversive collars are collars that use the classic negative behavioural reinforcement instead of positive reinforcement.
 This means using pain or fear to steer your dog away from undesired behaviours.

-It’s really important that we emphasise that we are not recommending aversive collars in any way, shape or form.
-They are cruel, outdated, and, ultimately, ineffective as training tools.
+Our expert panel note that it’s really important that we emphasise that we are not recommending aversive collars in any way, shape or form unless you are properly trained.
+They can be cruel, outdated, and, ultimately, ineffective as training tools.